Psychiatry

 What advice would you offer first- and second-year students who are interested in pursuing your specialty?

 Do well in your classes in general.
 Read about psychiatry.
 Volunteer at the CHC psych clinic.
-Get involved in psych research over the summer, if you’re interested in research.
-Join the American Psychiatric Association, which is free for medical students, and the American Academy of Child and Adolescent Psychiatry.
+Get involved in psychiatry research over the summer, if you’re interested in research.
+Join the American Psychiatric Association , which is free for medical students, and the American Academy of Child and Adolescent Psychiatry .
+Reach out through the psychiatry interest group to take advantage of clinic shadowing opportunities in the department.

 How important is a research experience in your specialty?
 If important, does it need to be in the specialty itself?